tbergman/react-input-tags/README.md

 - [X] delete a tag on keydown (backspace / delete) or onclick of button
 - [X] input placeholder
 - [X] input autosize while typing
-- [ ] tests
+- [X] tests
 - [ ] make entire tagsinput container clickable, how does i-like-robots do it?

 ### Suggestions
 - [X] display list of suggestions onInputChange
 - [X] select suggestion, insert as tag
 - [ ] allow handling of what actually gets inserted as a tag using a suggestion (a property of an object, a string, etc.)
+- [ ] tests
 - [ ] container? tagsinput component? tagsinput seems like it should be separated from suggestions
+- [ ] reasearch using children instead of passing in render functions
-- [ ] tests
+- [ ] maybe even split up input, tags, suggestions
 - [ ] autoselect the first item in suggestions list so enter will enter it
 - [ ] enter, tab, comma should preventDefault to enter suggestion and not typed text in input
 - [ ] navigate through list of suggestions using keyboard arrows